jxjo/AirfoilEditor/README.md

 ![AE](images/AirfoilEditor_logo.png "Screenshot of the AirfoilEditor ")

-### Version 4.3.0  WIP
+### Version 4.3.0

 ---

-The **AirfoilEditor** is a fast airfoil viewer and advanced geometry editor with integrated Xoptfoil2-based optimization.
+The **AirfoilEditor** is a fast airfoil viewer, analyzer, and advanced geometry editor with integrated Xoptfoil2-based optimization.
 The app provides three operating modes:

 #### View
 * Browse and view airfoils in subdirectories
 * Analyze curvature of airfoil surface
 * Show polars generated using XFOIL
+* Export airfoil to DXF format

 #### Modify
 * Repanel and normalize airfoils